 Dr Erika Arban and Dr Tom Gerald Daly were appointed as Co-Editors of the Blog in March 2018, charged with reviewing and transforming the Blog and developing a comprehensive publication strategy.
+Dr. Dinesha Samararatne joined the team in September 2019.
 Watch our Video Editorial and read our new Mission Statement for a sense of how we have redeveloped the Blog, and our plans for the future.
 In developing the Blog we welcome feedback from all Blog users: you can send us feedback and suggestions by filling out the form in the Contact Us section.

 Dr Erika Arban